ale0204/MatrixProject/README.md

 Debugging timing issues, optimizing memory usage, and implementing smooth gameplay mechanics pushed me to think creatively and understand the Arduino platform at a deeper level.

 This project has strengthened my appreciation for the complexity behind even simple games and the importance of clean, modular code architecture, and its been a pleasure working on it

+Note*: During development, GPT was used to assist with naming conventions for constants and eliminating some magic numbers I missed, helping improve code readability and maintainability.
+It was hard for me to keep track of all of them, espacially this being the first time I've gotten myself into a project as big as this one.